 3) Can a person be a liquidator of more than one company at a time?

-4) Is it permissible for a company with foreign investment to issue shares in public or not?
+5) Is it permissible for a company with foreign investment to issue shares in a public or not?

-Companies registered as public companies in Nepal with domestic investment or with foreign investment, or with both domestic and foreign investment can issue shares to the public with the approval of Nepal Securities Board.
+Companies registered as public companies in Nepal with domestic investment or with foreign investment in Nepal, or with both domestic and foreign investment, can issue shares to the public with the approval of the Nepal Securities Board.